optional-sec/detection-engineering-portfolio/README.md

 - 💼 SOC Analyst II & Detection Engineer @ Boomi
 - 🎯 4+ years in Security Operations, Incident Response, and Detection Engineering
 - 🏆 CompTIA CySA+
-- 🎮 Known as `optional` in the wargames community

 ---